 My record has been sealed/expunged, can I still access these documents?

-Yes, these documents are available ONLY to the person to whom the sealed/expunged record belongs.
-State issued identification will need to be presented in person to obtain these documents.
-If you are unable to come in person, call the clerks office at (501) 371-4739 to discuss other ways to obtain these documents.
+In most cases, yes.
+These documents are available ONLY to the person to whom the sealed/expunged record belongs.
+State-issued identification will need to be presented in person to obtain these documents.
+If you are unable to come in person, call the Clerks Office at (501) 371-4739 to discuss other ways to obtain these documents.

 What is a certified disposition and is there a fee?

 A certified disposition is a document, certified by the court, that “breaks down” case(s) by showing the date of incident, case number, charge with the statute number and type (felony or misdemeanor), what happened with the case(s), when, and who represented as counsel on the case(s).